pip-services/pip-services-docs/content/en/toolkit_api/golang/components/trace/itracer.md

 #### Trace
 Records an operation trace with its name and duration

-> Trace(correlationId string, component string, operation string, duration int64)
+> Trace(ctx context.Context, correlationId string, component string, operation string, duration int64)

+- **ctx**: context.Context - operation context.
 - **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
 - **component**: string - name of the called component
 - **operation**: string - name of the executed operation.